Word On Wall Street: Activision Blizzard Gaming Is Worth Watching

 Activision is beginning to take more aggressive steps to grow and monetize eSports.
 The company acquired Major League Gaming in 2015 and has begun to design games with eSports in mind.
 Overwatch is one of these games, and Activision is working on a league launch with team sales happening later this year.
 Details are currently scant, but the league will offer teams in different cities (akin to the L.A.
 Lakers in basketball) and plan to have a regular season and a playoff tournament.

 The math for such a league is promising.
 Twitchmetrics shows that Overwatch already gets 28,000 average viewers at any given time on a third-party platform.
 With in-game connectivity, a regular schedule of professional games, and more marketing, analysts believe this number could become a much higher percentage of the game's 30 million registered users.
-For reference, the MLS generates roughly 200,000-300,000 average viewers, while NBA games generate somewhere between 1.5m and 3.9m viewers.
+For reference, the MLG generates roughly 200,000-300,000 average viewers, while NBA games generate somewhere between 1.5m and 3.9m viewers.

-While Overwatch's numbers might seem uninspiring, there are a few points to consider: 1) As mentioned above, viewership is growing rapidly, 2) MLS hopes to capture more audiences across different games, not just Overwatch, 3) Twitch viewership rises significantly during tournaments, 4) League of Legends peaked at 800,000 viewers, while Counter-Strike peaked at over 1 million, and 5) If Activision can capture just a fraction of the revenue from the other major leagues (like, say $200 million), this would translate into a meaningful contribution to EPS.
+While Overwatch's numbers might seem uninspiring, there are a few points to consider: 1) As mentioned above, viewership is growing rapidly, 2) MLG hopes to capture more audiences across different games, not just Overwatch, 3) Twitch viewership rises significantly during tournaments, 4) League of Legends peaked at 800,000 viewers, while Counter-Strike peaked at over 1 million, and 5) If Activision can capture just a fraction of the revenue from the other major leagues (like, say $200 million), this would translate into a meaningful contribution to EPS.
 Note that consensus estimates in 2018 and beyond do not factor in any eSports revenue, and therefore, any contribution would represent upside to the consensus estimates.

 Source: Howmuch.net, WWE financial filings, Dave Meltzer